 Lakshmi Pooja on Deepavali used to be a highlight in my parents place of work as friends congregated after an elaborate Lakshmi Pooja.
 The excitement of new clothes, delectable sweets and the joys of people coming together make festivals so special and unique.

-Today I’m sharing a very special recipe from my paternal ancestral cuisine which is the Havyaka Brahmin community.
+Today I'm sharing a very special recipe from my paternal ancestral cuisine which is a the Havyaka Brahmin community.
 Godi Hittina Laadu is a very delicious and easy to prepare Laddu that can add joy to any festivity or celebration.

 My aunt Indira had brought these laddus for me when she came to see me and Hari for the first time after he was born.
 These laddus are also made for Lakshmi Pooja during deepavali in the Havyaka community.